-• For any other inquiries, you can contact a sales representative by starting a chat or filling out the contact form.
+• For questions regarding per minute rates, phone number availability, or signing up for an account, please contact us. • For questions regarding your account, contact us or contact chat support. • For any other inquiries, you can contact a sales representative by starting a chat or filling out the contact form.

 There is a 15 minute SIP session timer set on all incoming traffic which means that Switch2Voip will send a SIP re-INVITE to the switch 15 minutes into the call.
 Please make sure that the switch is allowing SIP re-INVITEs.
 If unsure how to enable SIP re-INIVEs on a specific switch, please reach out to the vendor.

 NANP format ( 1+10 digit on US calls and 011 + CC+ on international calls) should be used.
 For more information on North American dial plan formatting, visit www.nanpa.com & for more information regarding E164 formatting, view the following PDF online at www.itu.int/dms_pub/itu-t/opb/sp/T-SP-E.164D-2009-PDF-E.pdf.

 First check that the gateway is being pointed at the correct SIP proxy and the correct port (see above).
 If that is correct then check for any denies in the firewall logs for SIP traffic.
 It is possible that there might be unintentional blocking of UDP 5060 traffic in the firewall to / from the SIP proxy server or there might be an access-list on the edge router that is not allowing the SIP traffic to pass to / from the gateway.
 If the IP-PBX Gateway is behind a NAT and the gateway is not registering with Switch2Voip, check the NAT rules in the router to make sure that the SIP traffic is reaching the private network from the public network.
 If possible, check the SIP logs on the gateway to see if you are getting any SIP replies from Switch2Voip.